kplatfoot/android-rotation-sensor-sample/README.md

 ![Screenshot](screenshot.png)

-Check out the _arch-components_ branch to see how to use the new Android Architecture Components (still in alpha) to start/stop the sensor listener.
+Check out the [arch-components](https://github.com/kplatfoot/android-rotation-sensor-sample/tree/arch-components) branch to see how to use the new [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) to start/stop the sensor listener automatically at the right time in the activity lifecycle.